Protecting Your Post-Divorce Financial Picture

 For parties with minor children, Wisconsin law offers a hybrid of spousal support and child support, called family support.
 This arrangement may result in more favorable tax consequences for both parents.

 At the family law practice of Jacobson Legal Group, S.C., located just off of !-94 in Brookfield, our spousal support attorney Karyn Gimbel Youso can advise you on what to expect with regard to spousal support.
 We represent clients in all stages of divorce proceedings, including establishing, modifying or challenging spousal support orders.

 Backed by more than 25 years of combined experience, our team of attorneys skillfully navigates the complexities that may arise in maintenance/alimony determinations, such as attaining favorable tax treatment, imputing income to under-employed parties, or analyzing the impact and accuracy of fluctuating income for self-employed parties.

 We provide thoughtful legal guidance and diligent representation rooted in extensive family law experience.

-Flat-Fee Initial Consultations · Contact Our Waukesha County Maintenance/Alimony Attorneys Serving Entire Metro Area
+Free Initial Consultations · Contact Our Waukesha County Maintenance/Alimony Attorneys Serving Entire Milwaukee and Waukesha Metro Areas

 To discuss your case with one of our lawyers, contact our firm at 262-780-0460.
-We offer initial consultations for a single flat fee with no further obligation on your part.
+We offer free initial consultations with no further obligation on your part.